Have you thought about subscribing? It's free. seths.blog/subscribe

 “Seth’s book is a skeleton key specially molded to unlock the most creative version of you.
 Read it, and find yourself free to be who you know you really are.” —Brian Koppelman, co-producer and co-creator of Billions

-The book ships November 2020.
-You can pre-order from Amazon or your favorite Indy by clicking here.
+An instant bestseller.
+You can order from Amazon or your favorite Indy by clicking here.

 We’ll be posting video blurbs here.
 If you’ve read the book and have something to say, please share!
 Click this link for the easy steps.